HGustavs/LenaSYS/DuggaSys/microservices/microservice_connections.md

 ## Input Parameters
 - Parameter: gitHubURL
    - Type: ?
-   - Description: Describe parameter.
+   - Description: New repository URL for the course.
 Stored as *varchar(256)* in the database

 -- Parameter: cid
    - Type: int
-   - Description: Stored as int(10) in the database
+   - Description: Course ID.
+Stored as int(10) in the database

 - Parameter: action
    - Type: ?